Book Club

 Current Book

-Join us on October 7, 2025 at 7:00 pm at Cancun Mexican Grill for a lively discussion of this month’s book “The Huntress” by Kate Quinn.
+Join us on November 4, 2025 at 7:00 pm at Cancun Mexican Grill for a lively discussion of this month’s book “My Murder” by Katie Williams.
 Books can be checked out at the library Circulation Desk, or put on hold here.

 Copies of the book are available at LTPL and also as a downloadable e-book and audiobook on Libby, and audiobook on hoopla .
 Please contact the library if you need assistance in how to use Libby or Hoopla on your own device